 - Pour into muffin tins lined with greaseproof/parchment paper.

 - Bake for about 45 mins at 375f / 190C until they seem cooked throughout.
 It may take longer depending on the size of the cavities – I’m using ones about 2″ wide and 1″ deep.

-- Leave to cool for 5 minutes then carefully peel away the cases and enjoy the muffins.
+- Leave the gluten free muffins to cool for 5 minutes and firm up then carefully peel away the cases and enjoy the muffins.

-- Keep savoury muffins chilled and eat within 3 days.
+- Keep savoury quinoa muffins chilled and eat within 3 days.